sevdaghn/Computer-Graphics/README.md

-# ComputerGraphicsProjects
-# Task1
+# Computer Graphics Projects
-# DrawingPanel - Java Swing Drawing Application
+# Task1: DrawingPanel - Java Swing Drawing Application

 This is a simple Java Swing GUI application that allows users to draw basic shapes (`line`, `rect`, and `circle`) on a canvas by typing commands into a text field or by clicking on the canvas.